Updated: July 2022

 India’s not known for its positive stance towards vaping, but the Indian state of Punjab must have one of the most extreme cases of punishing vapers.

-In April 2016 25 year old Parvesh Kumar was sentenced to three years in jail and fined 1 lakh (approximately €1,300 at the time).
-He’s mentioned as an e-cig retailer, but only possesed 1 e-cigarette and eight cartridges.
+In April 2016 25-year-old Parvesh Kumar was sentenced to three years in jail and fined 1 lakh (approximately €1,300 at the time).
+He’s mentioned as an e-cig retailer, but only possesed 1 device and eight cartridges.
 The court added:

 E-cigarette contains nicotine in chemical form, which is highly addictive and potentially lethal.
 The youth take to such kind of addictive and potentially lethal products, and the offenders involved in promoting and selling such products should be dealt with sternly by law for the welfare of the society.